Marty Stuart Heads Back to the 'Spiritual Home of Country Music'

 What’s your favorite song that was inspired by Mississippi?

-Stuart: At the end of the nineties, I was pretty fried.
+At the end of the Nineties, I was pretty fried.
 I hadn’t been home in 25 years.
-I went to stay at my grandpa’s old farm—he was just a little backroads cotton farmer—and spent day after day in the pine trees in silence.
+I went to stay at my grandpa’s old farm — he was just a little backroads cotton farmer — and spent day after day in the pine trees in silence.
 One morning I was sitting at the dining room table, and I started thinking about all the prayers that have been prayed over the table, for his crops, for neighbors, World War II servicemen in the community.

 Trending